gurcuff91/agi-chatbot/README.md

 - Read and understand the content in `knowledge/BAGGAE_FAQ.md` before responding
 - Extract relevant information that directly answers the user's question
+- For weather-related questions, use the appropriate tools from the `tools/` folder (see `tools/README.md` for details)
 - Provide clear, actionable answers without unnecessary elaboration
 - Maintain consistency with Copa Airlines official policies as documented in the knowledge base